-Poliomyelitis, more commonly known as just polio, is a once common but now rare disease resulting from infection by the poliovirus.
+Poliomyelitis, more commonly known as just polio, (and in the older literature, Heine-Medin disease) is a once common but now rare disease resulting from infection by the poliovirus.
 Most infected individuals develop no or non-serious symptoms as a result of the infection, but ~1% will develop life-altering disability (paralysis) due to the destruction of motor neurons.

 Although once a common disease worldwide, polio is now virtually non-existent in the Western hemisphere due to immunisation.
 Only 1,579 cases were confirmed in 2009 worldwide 2.
 The virus is most commonly spread via the faecal-oral route.
 However, oral-oral transmission is possible.